1. Why do you think Hallie's mother is never given a first name throughout the entire story?

-5) If Craig is accustomed to a normal home life and has everything - football star, smart, money for college, material items likes his own car, computer and TV - why do you think he's attracted to Hallie and the Stocktons?
+5. If Craig is accustomed to a normal home life and has everything-- he's a football star, smart, and has money for college and mate-rial items like his own car, computer, and TV--why do you think he's attracted to Hallie and the Stocktons?

-7) Do you think Bernard and Olivia enjoy being different or they're just being true to themselves?
+7. Do you think Bernard and Olivia enjoy being different, or are they just being true to themselves?

-9) Hallie's parents object to their daughter residing at the Stockton house on the grounds that it's not a Christian home.
-This is without really even trying to get to know them.
+9. Hallie's parents object to their daughter residing at the Stockton house on the grounds that it's not a Christian home.
+They object without really even trying to get to know the Stocktons.
 Can you think of examples where people may slightly twist their religious beliefs to justify a personal agenda?

-11) Gil's family appears to have disowned him for being gay.
+11. Gil's family appears to have disowned him for being gay.
 Hallie has elected to leave her family, at least temporarily.
-Meantime, Olivia and Bernard are constantly disagreeing and bickering.
+Meanwhile, Olivia and Bernard are constantly disagreeing and bickering.
 What does all this say about the challenges of being part of a family?
-Should one always strive to reach understandings or is it sometimes necessary to break away from family members?
+Should one always strive to reach understandings, or is it sometimes necessary to break away from family members?

 12. Though we are told the Judge's first name, he's never called it or referred to by it.
 Also, he never speaks.
 Whether he hears or not is unclear.
 Is it possible the Judge is symbolic of an entity overseeing the action?
 Is it significant that he dies at Christmastime?